iwanagahime/event-jam/README.md

 - Created wire frames to plan design before using Adobe XD to finalize page design.
 - We used a CSS framework (Bulma) to style our application.
+- We formatted our code formatted using lint (prettier).
 - We created an uncluttered landing page that includes a search bar allowing the user to search for events by city and event type.
 - We made sure that the user was able to easily find the search bar and search on every page of the application.
   - Search bar has an optional Event type dropdown with selections such as Music, Family etc.